mstksg/inCode/copy/entries/invent-matrices.md

 Some common examples of linear transformations include:

 *   Simply scaling a vector is a linear transformation from vector space to the same vector space.

-Scaling a scaled vector is scaling the scaled vector;
-    scaling a sum of vectors is the sum of scaling vectors.
+    This is a linear transformation because scaling a scaled vector is scaling the scaled vector; scaling a sum of vectors is the sum of scaling vectors.

-*   Taking the derivative of a polynomial $\frac{d}{dp$ is a linear transformation from the vector space of polynomials to itself: the derivative of $5 p^2 - 3 p + 2$ w.r.t $p$ is $10 p - 3$.
-Taking the
+*   Taking the derivative of a polynomial $\frac{d}{dp}$ is a linear transformation from the vector space of polynomials to itself: the derivative of $5 p^2 - 3 p + 2$ with respect to *p* is $10 p - 3$.

-    derivative of a scaled polynomial is the scaled derivative of the polynomial; taking the derivative of the sum of two polynomials is the sum of the derivatives of the two polynomials.
+    This is a linear transformation because taking the derivative of a scaled polynomial is the scaled derivative of the polynomial; taking the derivative of the sum of two polynomials is the sum of the derivatives of the two polynomials.

 *   For N-tuples, keeping and dropping certain components are linear transformations.
 For example, $f(x,y,z) = (x,y)$ is a linear transformation from the vector space of 3-tuples to the vector space of 2-tuples.

+    This is a linear transformation because scaling the original tuple would scale the reuslting tuple, and dropping the components of the sum of two tuples is the same as summing the dropped components.

 ### Studying linear transformations